leob/express-mongo-rest-starter/README.md

 ### Work in progress

 This starter/template, and its documentation, is a WORK IN PROGRESS.
-It's still lacking a few essential things e.g. unit/integration testing, authentication (I'll probably go for JWT - Javascript Web Tokens), how to do file uploads, and so on.
+It's still lacking a few essential things e.g. unit/integration testing, authentication (probably with JWT - Javascript Web Tokens), how to do file uploads, etc.

 Controller/model examples are also rudimentary.
 See [below](#roadmap) for some ideas for improvements.

 ## Installation and usage